-Like all providers of adult care, Hampshire County Council faces this combination of significant cost pressures and rising demand.
-Of the county's total population, around 15,000 vulnerable adults have been assessed as having ‘critical or substantial’ needs.
-The majority of this group, approximately 10,000 people, are receiving services at home.
+Like all providers of adult care, Hampshire County Council faces the combination of significant cost pressures and rising demand.
+Of the county's total population, around 15,000 vulnerable adults have been assessed as having eligible care needs.
+The majority of this group are receiving services at home.

-One of the responses to these challenges, which Hampshire County Council has adopted, is to radically rethink the role telecare plays in both mainstream social care provision and within the wider care system.
+One of the responses to these challenges, which Hampshire County Council has adopted, is to radically rethink the role care technology (telecare) plays in both mainstream social care provision and within the wider care system.

 We ran a challenge for adult services staff in Hampshire to come up with innovative and exciting technology ideas that could really improve the way they work or help the service users they support.
 The Dragons’ Den Challenge was another great example of us supporting innovation to deliver meaningful outcomes.
 We will support the winning idea to transition into mainstream service within local authorities.

-PA Argenti has also recently run its second annual Hants Innovate conference, bringing people from across technology, health and social care together to stimulate discussion and tackle some of the challenges faced by local authorities.
-See the highlights video here.
+PA Argenti recently ran its third annual Hants Innovate conference, bringing together hundreds of people from across technology, health and social care to stimulate discussion and think about how we can tackle the challenges faced by care organisations.

 Liam is one of many people who use the Argenti equipment to remain independent and who’s primary carers can be greatly supported by using it.

 We brought the members of the Argenti team together to celebrate all that has been achieved and recognise the people who had made the difference.
 See the highlights in this short video.